-Martin is a partner in the Infrastructure, Construction and Energy Group at the international law firm Nabarro LLP.
+Martin is a partner in the Energy, Projects and Construction Group at CMS Cameron McKenna Nabarro Olswang LLP.
 His experience includes litigation, arbitration, adjudication and ADR processes.
 Martin's sector expertise includes the construction and engineering of power generation plants, commercial and residential developments, regeneration, infrastructure and manufacturing plants.

 Martin is an accredited and practising mediator with ADR Group and is a Member of the Chartered Institute of Arbitrators.
 He is recognised as a leading individual in the legal directories.
 Legal 500 describe him as "exemplary, pragmatic, available and supportive".
 Chambers recommend Martin as an "erudite and personable solicitor" and clients praise him for his "pragmatic, sensible advice, which helps us manage issues which otherwise might lead to litigation".

 Martin is a Private Sector Board Member of the Sheffield City Region Local Enterprise Partnership and sits on the Transport for the North Partnership Board.

 BSc Chemistry 1977, PhD Synthetic Organic Chemistry 1983

 Dr Trevor Richards began his professional career as an accountant at a manufacturing company in northwest England, where he became closely involved in the implementation of a new financial system.
 The company subsequently appointed him IT Director, and he went on to implement his first Electronic Data Interchange (EDI) system in 1988.